|Wayne E. Baker||University of Michigan-Ann Arbor, USA|

 ASA Student Member Rate

 ASA International Associate**

-For a period of 12 months, any author unable to pay the APC may request and be granted a waiver.
+Any author unable to pay the APC may request and be granted a waiver.

 *The status of the lead/corresponding author will determine the APC category.
 Authors are expected, as stated in the ASA Code of Ethics, to ensure that principal authorship and other publication credits are based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 In claiming or determining the ordering of authorship, sociologists seek to reflect accurately the contributions of main participants in the research and writing process.